-Supplemental Security Income (SSI): If the assets in an ABLE account reach \$100,000 and the beneficiary is receiving Supplemental Security Income (SSI) benefits, any monthly SSI benefits will be placed in suspension.
-If the assets in the ABLE account drop back below \$100,000, the SSI benefit suspension ceases and monthly SSI benefits resume.
-The beneficiary will not have to reapply for SSI benefits once the account drops back below the \$100,000 threshold.

-Medicaid Eligibility: A beneficiary will not lose eligibility for Medicaid based on the assets held in the ABLE account, even during the time that SSI benefits are suspended (as described above for an account with over \$100,000).

-Medicaid Payback Provision: When the qualified beneficiary dies (or if he/she is no longer disabled) with remaining assets in an ABLE account:

-- The assets in the ABLE Account are used to "payback" any state Medicaid plan up to the value of Medicaid services provided to the beneficiary. - The amount of any Medicaid payback is calculated based on amounts paid by Medicaid after the creation of the ABLE Account.
+- Supplemental Security Income (SSI): If the assets in an ABLE account reach \$100,000 and the beneficiary is receiving SSI benefits, monthly SSI benefits will be placed in suspension.
+If the assets in the ABLE account drop back below \$100,000, the SSI cash benefits resume.
+No re-application is necessary.
+This is not a limit on the account; it is a trigger for stopping/starting SSI cash benefits. - Medicaid Eligibility: A beneficiary will not lose eligibility for Medicaid based on the assets held in the ABLE account, even during the time that SSI benefits are suspended (as described above for an account with over \$100,000). - Medicaid Payback Provision: When the qualified beneficiary dies (or if he/she is no longer disabled), any remaining assets in the ABLE Account are used to "payback" any state Medicaid plan up to the value of Medicaid services provided to the beneficiary.
+The payback is calculated based on amounts paid by Medicaid after the creation of the ABLE Account.